tensorflow/build/tf_sig_build_dockerfiles/master/README.md

 ## Updating the Containers

 For simple changes, you can adjust the source files and then make a PR.
 Send it to @angerson for review.
-Our GitHub Actions workflow deploys the containers after approval and submission.
+We have presubmits that will make sure your change still builds a container.
+After approval and submission, our GitHub Actions workflow deploys the containers to Docker Hub.

 - To update Python packages, look at `devel.requirements.txt`
 - To update system packages, look at `devel.packages.txt`